Buckeye Ordnance Works

-The Buckeye Ordnance Works, in operation for only three years during World War II in South Point, Ohio, manufactured ammonium nitrate explosives.
+The Buckeye Ordnance Works manufactured ammonium nitrate explosives for three years during World War II in South Point, Ohio.
 The complex was later used in the production of agricultural products, bio-fuel, and various chemicals.

 World War II spurred development of several ammunitions factories and suppliers across the United States.
-In early 1942, construction began on the Atmospheric Nitrogen Corporation, also known as Buckeye Ordnance Works.3 The city and plant, as well as nearby Ironton, were placed within the Industrial Defense Zone.
+In early 1942, construction began on the Buckeye Ordnance Works, also known as the Atmospheric Nitrogen Corporation, in South Point, Ohio.
+3 The village and factory, as well as the nearby city of Ironton, were placed within the Industrial Defense Zone.

-Operations began in 1943, producing ammonium nitrate explosives for the United States military.1 2 After combat operations in World War II ceased, the plant was purchased by Allied Chemical Incorporated and the factory produced ammonia, urea, nitrogen fertilizer, melamine, formaldehyde and urea formaldehyde until 1978.
+Operations of the Ordnance Works began in 1943 and produced ammonium nitrate explosives for the United States military.
+1 2 After combat operations in the global conflict ceased, the plant was purchased by Allied Chemical and produced ammonia, urea, nitrogen fertilizer, melamine, formaldehyde, and urea formaldehyde until 1978.